A stochastic volatility model for the valuation of temperature derivatives: Application to pricing weather derivatives

 \subsubsection{Fast Fourier Transform for pricing HDD and related options}

 Once we have the characteristic function of $(T_t)_{t\geq 0}$, we can price HDD by using Fourier inverse transform techniques.
-Here, we follow the approach of Carr and Madan~\cite{carr1999option} that uses the Fast Fourier Transform.
+Here, we {adapt} the approach of Carr and Madan~\cite{carr1999option} that uses the Fast Fourier Transform {in order to calculate the cumulative distribution function of~$T_t$.
+This allows us to calculate then easily the average value different types of bespoke options. }

-We first focus on the calculation of $\E[(T_b- T_t)^+]$, that can be seen as the average price of a ``daily HDD".
+We first focus on the calculation of $\E[(T_b- T_t)^+]$ {(resp. $\E[\min((T_b- T_t)^+,L)]$)}, that can be seen as the average price of a ``daily HDD" {(resp. capped daily HDD)}.
 We will use this naming later on.
 The characteristic function $\Phi(u)=\E[e^{iu \tilde{T}_t}]$ is given by Proposition~\ref{prop_fct_car}.
 We have

 We approximate this cumulative density function by using the Gil-Pelaez inversion formula~\cite[Theorem 4.2.3 p.
 104]{alfonsi2015affine}: